-We are delighted to announce our keynote speakers across all three days of the Congress:
+We would like to thank our excellent keynote speakers at the Congress:

-Murna Downs is Professor in Dementia Studies and Head of the School of Dementia Studies at the University of Bradford.
+Murna Downs is Professor in Dementia Studies at the University of Bradford.
 Murna co-directs the University’s Alzheimer’s Society funded Doctoral Training Centre on dementia care and services research and is series editor of the Jessica Kingsley Good Practice Guides on Dementia Care.
 Murna is a member of the Dementia Expert Advisory Group for Health Education England, the NIHR Portfolio Development Group for Dementia and Neurodegenerative Diseases and the Research Strategy Council of the Alzheimer’s Society.
 She is an ambassador for the Alzheimer’s Society, adviser to Alzheimer Europe and is a Fellow of the Gerontological Society of America.

 James Pickett is Head of Research at Alzheimer’s Society.
 He manages the research programme, contributes the overall strategy direction of the research agenda and the development of new research partnerships and collaborations.
 Previously, James worked for Diabetes UK and as an editor at Nature Reviews Molecular Cell Biology.
 He completed his PhD in molecular pharmacology from the University of Cambridge.
 James has a positive outlook for progress in dementia research and believes that new treatments will be found in the next decade.